Ready to head on a cruise? Here are some must-pack items to add to your cruise packing list!

 Everybody aboard the ship gets an ID keycard, including kids.
 These are used for room keys and for getting on and off the ship.
-They also are used for charging privileges, however the kids’ cards are snipped to prevent charging.
-This cute Disney Princess Lanyard is available at Amazon.
+They also are used for charging privileges, however, you can prohibit kid’s charging permissions.
+I recommend getting a lanyard that has a pouch holder.
 You can also find them at your local party supply store and even the dollar store sometimes.

-If you’re a family who relies on electronics (ipods, ereaders, tablets, etc.), you’ll find a power strip especially helpful.
+If you’re a family who relies on electronics (ipods, ereaders, tablets, etc.), you’ll likely need a few extra plug outlets in your stateroom.
 Outlets in the rooms can be limited and when everyone wants to charge up their devices, there may be a shortage.
-With a power strip, you’ll be good to go.
-Pick one up at your local Target or buy this Belkin 6-Outlet Home/Office Surge Protector at Amazon.
-Make sure you check with your cruise line to verify these devices are allowed.

 Waterproof Digital Camera

-Lately I’ve been a big fan of using a LifeProof Waterproof Case for my iPhone.
+I’ve also used a LifeProof Waterproof Case and Catalyst Case for my iPhone.
 These are waterproof cases for your phones and they’ve worked perfectly for me when I’ve used them.
 Just be sure to go through the set-up testing as directed before using it for the first time.